Kailoren/FleetFinder/README.md

 ## Known limitations

-- Whether you can dock at a carrier may show as "Unknown" if that hasn't been reported yet.
+- Carrier docking access may show as "Unknown" if that hasn't been reported yet.
 This fills in over time as more players visit carriers, and like any shared community data it can occasionally be out of date by the time you arrive.
+Since this is a new release there will likely be more "unknown" than "yes" currently, but this will improve as people continue to dock at carriers and my server gets that info from EDDN.

-- The component catalogue is curated for suit and weapon engineering, not every Odyssey material that exists.
-If an EDOMH import shows an item it doesn't recognize, that's flagged in the Import tab so you can see exactly what wasn't matched.
+- The component catalogue is curated for suit and weapon engineering, upgrades, and engineer unlocks, not every Odyssey component that exists.
+If an EDOMH import shows an item it doesn't recognize, that's flagged in the Import tab as "false" so you can see exactly what wasn't matched.
 If this happens, please let me know so it can be added.